reshinto/Basic_technologies_revision/system_design/10LoadBalancers/readme.md

     - cycles through a list of servers and sends each new request to the next server in 1 order
       - When it reaches the end of the list, it starts over at the beginning
       - is most useful when the servers are of equal specification and there are not many persistent connections
+    - simplest type of routing, but can result in uneven traffic
   - Weighted Round Robin Method
     - designed to better handle servers with different processing capacities
       - Each server is assigned a weight (an integer value that indicates the processing capacity)